ivanhawkes/Chrysalis/_wiki/design/missions.md

 # Missions

-Missions are multi-step quest chains that provide guided gameplay for the players.
+Missions are multi-step quest chains that provide guided game-play for the players.
 They are typically used to direct players to move between areas, to explore, gather and most frequently - kill 10 rats.

-I would like the mission system in Shattered Screens to allow any player the ability to create and share missions with all the other players.
+I would like the mission system to allow any player the ability to create and share missions with all the other players.
 They should be able to provide rewards, including but not limited to:

-* faction
+-   faction
-* XP
+-   XP
-* items
+-   items
-* money / currency
+-   currency
-* skill category
+-   skill category
-* skill
+-   skill
-* skill point
+-   skill point

 With great power comes the need for great moderation abilities.
 Missions will need to run through a co-operative CMS style process to help prevent people creating ones that hand out a legendary weapon and a full set of legendary armour for talking to an NPC.